 Voluntary price restraints or statutory price controls have been imposed historically in several of the countries where we operate.
-Currently, there are no price controls on our products in any of the territories where we have operations, except for those in Argentina, where authorities directly supervise five of our products sold through supermarkets as a measure to control inflation, and Venezuela, where the government has imposed price controls on certain products, including bottled water.
-In addition, in January 2014, the Venezuelan government passed the Fair Prices Law (Ley Orgánica de Precios Justos), which was amended in November 2014 and once again in November 2015, mainly to increase applicable fines and penalties.
+Currently, there are no price controls on our products in any of the territories where we have operations, except for those in Argentina, where authorities directly supervise six of our products sold through supermarkets as a measure to control inflation, and Venezuela, where the government has imposed price controls on certain products, including bottled water.
+In addition, in January 2014, the Venezuelan government passed the Fair Prices Law (Lev Orgánica de Precios Justos), which was amended in November 2014 and once again in November 2015, mainly to increase applicable fines and penalties.
 The purpose of this law is to establish regulations and administrative proceedings to impose a limit on profits earned on the sale of goods, including our products, seeking to maintain price stability of, and equal access to, goods and services.
 A ruling derived from this law imposes an obligation to manufacturing companies to label products with the fair or maximum sales' price for each product.
-This law also creates the National Office of Costs and Prices which main role is to oversee price controls and set maximum retail prices on certain consumer goods and services.
-We cannot assure you that we will be in compliance at all times with these laws based on changes, market dynamics in these two countries and the lack of clarity of certain basic aspects of the applicable law in Venezuela.
-Any such changes and potential violations may have an adverse impact on our business.
+In December 2016, our Venezuelan subsidiary requested a waiver from the Venezuelan government to stop labeling products because of the difficulty to maintain updated prices in products with low inventory turnover.
+Since then, we stopped including a fair price label on our products.
+We cannot assure you that the Venezuelan government will grant the requested waiver, or that they will not impose any sanctions or fines as a result of our labeling practices.
+Similarly, we cannot assure you that we will be in compliance at all times with these laws based on changes and market dynamics in Argentina and Venezuela and the lack of clarity of certain basic aspects of the applicable law in Venezuela.
+Any such changes and potential violations may have an adverse effect on our business.
 See "Item 3.
 Key Information-Risk Factors-Regulatory developments may adversely affect our business."